 Is it acceptable to abstain from applying the 5-minute-rule when the strong customer authentication (SCA)-exemption for payment account information is in use?

-To be able to trade online securities the user has to know about the balance of his account, so he can decide whether or not he will trade.
+To be able to trade online securities the user have to know about the balance of his account, so he can decide whether or not he will trade.

 The fixed time is impractical in our opinion.

 The actual available funds on payment account are constantly displayed in browser-based application for trading securities.
 The related payment account belongs to the securities account of the user.
 The payment account is used for clearing transactions on the security account (referring to Question 2018-4023).
 The user observes trends of securities and wants to be able to act without hesitation in our browser based application.
 Observing trends of securities often needs more time than five minutes.
 So we want to avoid, that the user has to renew his authentication for online access to his payment account, when he wants to check his funds for placing an order.

 By using the exemption from SCA for payment account information (RTS Art.
 10) we (ASPSP) shall be allowed not to apply SCA where the conditions mentioned in RTS are accordingly met.
 Applying this exemption leads in our opinion to the fact, that we do not have to deactivate the display of payment account information in browser-based application when the user has no activity for five or more minutes.
 We think, there is no difference between accessing payment account information for example through AISP to accessing it in browser-based application.
 The channels used for